cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/configure-api.md

 * `drop_unprofiled_only`
 * `drop_both`

-For more information on the `mode` and `sensitivity` parameters and the supported values, refer to [Settings](/ddos-protection/dns-protection/settings/).
+For more information on the `mode` and `sensitivity` parameters and the supported values, refer to [Policy settings](/ddos-protection/dns-protection/settings/).

 ## Examples